The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

 ### Wildfire and Potion Windows:

 Be wary of your placement during Empty Plane as you may miss buffs if you are on the opposite side of the arena from the person using the buff.
 For faster kill times it may be prudent to hold buffs and Wildfire until after Empty Plane finishes so you can use it alongside your second potion.
-For slower kill times, use your potion with the 6 minute Wildfire that comes up during Brambles with Towers.
+For slower kill times, use your potion with the six minute Wildfire that comes up during Brambles with Towers.

 ### Recommended Tactician Usage: